 - When you are out of stories, keep the spooky mood flowing with more dreadful ideas below.

 You can also make a playlist of mood music on YouTube (there are tons if you search around).
-Underneath the video is an "add to" button with an arrow beside of it.
-Click on the arrow and you will see the playlist selection.
+Underneath the video is an "add to" button with an arrow beside it.
+Click on the arrow, and you will see the playlist selection.
 Add the videos you want to your playlist.

-Spooky Games to Play in the Dark
+1. Play Spooky Games in the Dark

 Playing games in the dark is a thrilling way to get your heart racing and your adrenaline flowing.
 Some of the games can make you uneasy, especially when you are waiting in the dark.
 Some are just horrendously fun.
-You can play most basic games at night—the dark just makes them more challenging.
+You can play these basic games at night—the dark just makes them more challenging.
 Here are some ideas:

 - Flashlight Tag is a great game to play at night.
 The person who is "it" tags the others by shining the light on them and calling their names.

-- Murder in the Dark is the probably the most fun game to play at night in a group.
+- Murder in the Dark is probably the most fun game to play at night in a group.
 Here's how it works:

 - Find a decently sized room that you can completely darken.

 - Cut out pieces of paper (one for each person playing).
-On one piece write "Detective."
+On one piece, write "Detective."
 Write "Murderer" on another.
 On all the rest, write "Victim."

 - Everyone should draw a piece of paper from a pile.